Samuel-Unknown/Gallery-Image-Picker/README.md

     - `val peekHeightInPercents: Int` - for setting BottomSheet height.
     - `val mimeTypes: List<String>? = null` - filtering images by mimeTypes.
     - `@StyleRes val themeResId: Int` - for creating a custom theme.
+    - `val selectorSizeRatio: Float` - determines the size of selector (ring and counter).
+    - `val selectedImageScale: Float` - scale for selected images.
+    - `selectionAnimationDurationInMillis: Long` - how fast selection animation plays.

         You can find an example of using here [here](https://github.com/Samuel-Unknown/Gallery-Image-Picker/tree/master/sample)
     </details>
 ## Development roadmap